apparebit/shantay/README.md

-In the current implementation, the summarize task yields information about the entire transparency database, but `prepare` and `analyze` produce information specific to the protection of minors, the focus of my own research.
+In the current implementation, the summarize task yields information about the entire transparency database, but `prepare` and `analyze` produce information specific to the protection of minors, the focus of my own research, or any other statement category.
 Still, most of the code doing the preparing and analyzing is entirely generic and not tied to a specific category of statements of reasons.
 Furthermore, even visualization is driven by declarative schemas defined in the [`shantay.schema`](https://github.com/apparebit/shantay/blob/boss/shantay/schema.py) module, which ensures that they are easily reconfigurable and reusable.